petrvanblokland/DesignDesignSpace/Site.md

 box = page['Section']['0']
 ~~~
 ![docs/images/ATypIKeynote7.046.jpeg](docs/images/ATypIKeynote7.046.jpeg)
 *Artifical Intelligence (AI) probably has much influence on any profession in the coming years.
 How will it influence your design practice?
 Many models that apply to AI, also work in design.
-Those parallels can be subject of your study at Design Design Space.*
+Those parallels can be subject of your study at DesignDesign.Space.*

 ~~~Python
 box = page['Section']['1']